TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   <TabItem value="web">

 1. On the welcome page, click the "**Link Printer**" button.
-2. Click "Klipper" on the page that asks you to select a platform.
+2. Click "Generic Klipper" on the page that asks you to select a platform
-1. Assuming you have followed the previous steps and run the `install.sh` script, simply press "Next".
+3. Assuming you have followed the previous steps and run the `install.sh` script, simply press "Next".
 4. The app will start scanning for your Klipper connected to the same local network.
 5. If your Klipper printer is found, simply click the "**Link**" button and the app will do the rest for you.
   :::tip
-  **If, however, the app can't find your Klipper printer after 1 minute of scanning, you need to follow the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a 6-digit code.**
+  **If, however, the app can't find your Klipper printer after 1 minute of scanning, you need to follow the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a one-time passcode.**
   :::
-6. On the message dialog, click the "**Link Now**" button.
+1. On the message dialog, click the "**Link Now**" button.
 This will open a new browser tab for a few seconds.
 This new browser tab is needed to finish a "handshake" with your Klipper printer.
 If the handshake fails, you will need to switch to the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a 6-digit code.

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/auto-link-klipper-web.gif" /></div>
 7. Optionally, you can now give your printer a name.
 If you skip this step, your printer will have the default name "*My Awesome Cloud Printer*".